Nia Sharma

-Nia Sharma (/hns/; born Neha Sharma, 17 September 1990) is an Indian actress and model who appears in Hindi television.
+Nia Sharma (/hns/; born Neha Sharma; 17 September 1990) is an Indian actress and model who appears in Hindi television.
 She is known for her roles as Manvi Chaudhary in Ek Hazaaron Mein Meri Behna Hai, Zee TV's Jamai Raja as Roshni Patel, Colors TV's Ishq Mein Marjawan as Aarohi Kashyap and Naagin 4 as Brinda Parekh.
 In 2017, she participated in Khatron Ke Khiladi 8 and finished as a finalist.
-In 2024, she was announced as a new Bigg Boss 18 contestant on Khatron Ke Khiladi 14s grand finale, but later she confirmed she is not entering the show.

 In 2020, she participated in Khatron Ke Khiladi – Made in India and emerged as the winner.
 Sharma entered the digital world in 2017 with Vikram Bhatt's web series Twisted.
 In 2021, she was seen in the second season of her web series Jamai 2.0, which released digitally on ZEE5.
 In 2022, Sharma was seen as a contestant in Colors TV's dance reality show Jhalak Dikhhla Jaa 10.

 She made her comeback on television by starring in Colors TV's supernatural thriller show Suhagan Chudail.
 Sharma also participated in Laughter Chefs – Unlimited Entertainment which premiered on 1 June 2024 on Colors TV.